Assembling The Best Healthcare Team for Psoriasis Management

 Psoriasis is considered an autoimmune condition, and while most treatments can be prescribed by your dermatologist or PCP, consulting a rheumatologist, or just checking in regularly could only help in your journey.

-While not everyone with plaque psoriasis experiences a connection with their symptoms and their diet, some do report relief from symptoms or an increase in overall health while eating right and getting proper nutrition.
+While not everyone with psoriasis experiences a connection with their symptoms and their diet, some do report relief from symptoms or an increase in overall health while eating right and getting proper nutrition.

 Make sure your team works for you!

 When you are putting together your healthcare team, remember that your doctor works for you!
 It is important to find someone you feel comfortable with and that listens to your questions and concerns and treats you with respect.

-Let us know who is on your healthcare team and how they impact your treatment options and overall experience with plaque psoriasis.
+Ask how they coordinate your care with other doctors you may be seeing.
+There may be other questions that are important to you, write them down so you have them for your first visit.
+Let us know who is on your healthcare team and how they impact your treatment options and overall experience with psoriasis.